Thursday, 27 August 2020

 Not so on a Saturday lunchtime, when it was full of families and older visitors (just like me) enjoying the food and relaxed ambiance.

-It's another Palmer's pub, with the same beer range as we'd seen in the Royal Oak, so this time I went for the 'Copper' - a tasty, crisp bitter, which I think I preferred to the golden ale earlier.
+It's another Palmer's pub, with the same beer range as we'd seen in the Royal Oak, so this time I went for the 'Copper' - a tasty, crisp bitter, which I think I preferred to my earlier golden ale.

 Having had a couple of Palmer's beers, I decided it'd be a good idea to trek through the town and have a look at where it was brewed.